laidrivm/marked-typograf/README.md

 # marked-typograf
-Use [typograf](https://github.com/typograf/typograf/) to translate plain punctuation characters from markdown into typographic punctuation inside HTML entities.
+A plugin for [marked](https://github.com/markedjs/marked).
+Uses [typograf](https://github.com/typograf/typograf/) to translate plain punctuation characters from markdown into smart typographic punctuation inside HTML.

+Operates in postprocessing phase: applies all the rules after marked has already renderered it's resulting HTML.

+Supports all the typograf options, settings and the feature to add custom rules — only applies those without name conflicts.

 ## Setup